 Improving Safety & Quality

-Michigan hospitals, through the MHA Keystone Center and MHA
+Michigan hospitals, through the MHA Keystone Center and MHA Patient

 evidence-based best practices and reducing healthcare costs.

-issues.
+of conditions and issues.
 They include:

 Adverse Drug Events

 harm caused by a medication being prescribed, monitored, dispensed

 or administered incorrectly (wrong patient, wrong dose, wrong time,

 wrong route, wrong medication, etc.).Michigan hospitals have voluntarily

 participated in a national data collection and analysis effort to